On the robust hardness of Gr\"obner basis computation: Introduction

+In Section \ref{sec:fractional}, we prove that the $\ep$\nobreakdash-Fractional Gr\"obner problem is NP-hard for every $\ep > 0$ if we are working over an infinite field.
+Moreover, this statement for an infinite field holds true even when ``polynomial-time'' is considered to include a dependence on the size of the Gr\"obner basis to be outputted.
+This is notable since in general the time to write down a Gr\"obner basis explicitly can be doubly exponential in the size of the description of the ideal.
+We also show that the $\ep$\nobreakdash-Fractional Gr\"{o}bner problem is NP-hard over any field for $\ep > 7/8$.
+Both these results hold even for polynomials with maximum degree 3.

-\begin{thm} For infinite fields $\K$, the $\ep$-Fractional Gr\"obner problem is NP-hard for every fixed $\ep>0$.
-This still holds true if we require only an algorithm that runs in time polynomial in the larger of\\ (i) The size of input polynomial system $\F$,\\ (ii) The size of the Gr\"{o}bner basis output for $\F'$. \\ Further, the condition of a lexicographic order may be omitted in this case. \end{thm}
+\begin{thm} For infinite fields $\K$, the $\ep$\nobreakdash-Fractional Gr\"obner problem is NP-hard for every fixed $\ep>0$.
+This still holds true even if we require only an algorithm that runs in time polynomial in the larger of\\ (i) The size of input polynomial system $\F$,\\ (ii) The size of the Gr\"{o}bner basis output for $\langle\F'\rangle$. \\ Further, in this particular theorem the condition of a lexicographic order may be omitted.
+Also, this statement holds true (regardless of term order) even when each polynomial from $\mathcal{F}$ has maximum degree 3. \end{thm}

-\begin{thm} For any field $\K$, the $\ep$-Fractional Gr\"obner problem is NP-hard for any $\ep > 7/8$.
-This still holds true if each generator in $\F$ contains at most 3 variables. \end{thm}
+\begin{thm} The $\ep$\nobreakdash-Fractional Gr\"obner problem is NP-hard for any $\ep > 7/8$ (for any field $\K$).
+This statement holds true even if each element of $\F$ contains at most 3 variables and even when $\mathcal{F}$ has maximum degree 3. \end{thm}

-Our approach in proving these theorems is by reduction from hardness-of-approximation results on 3SAT.
-Recall the following definitions.
+In Section \ref{sec:restricted} we show that the Restricted $\ep$\nobreakdash-Fractional Gr\"obner problem is NP-hard for every $\ep>7/10$, assuming the field does not have characteristic 2.
+This result holds even if polynomials are constrained to have at most 3 variables and degree at most 3.
+A similar result holds for $\ep>4/5$ for any field and with polynomials constrained to have degree at most 2.

+\begin{thm} Assuming $\K\ne \mathbb{F}_2$, the Restricted $\ep$\nobreakdash-Fractional Gr\"{o}bner Basis Problem is NP-Hard for any $\ep>7/10$.
+This statement holds true even when each polynomial from $\mathcal{F}$ contains at most 3 variables, and even when $\mathcal{F}$ has maximum degree 3. \end{thm}

+\begin{thm} The Restricted $\ep$\nobreakdash-Fractional Gr\"{o}bner Basis Problem is NP-Hard for any $\ep>4/5$ (and for any field $\K$).
+This statement holds true even when each polynomial from $\mathcal{F}$ contains at most 3 variables, and even when $\mathcal{F}$ has maximum degree 2. \end{thm}

+Finally, in Section \ref{sec:partial} we recall the notions of approximate hardness posed in De Loera, et al.~\cite{deloera}.
+The authors define the \textit{Weak $c$\nobreakdash-Partial Gr\"obner} problem, in which the algorithm may ignore any $c$ variables (and all generators containing them), and the \textit{Strong $c$\nobreakdash-Partial Gr\"{o}bner} problem in which the algorithm may ignore $c$ independent sets of variables, where an \emph{independent set} of variables is a set such that no pair co-occur in any generator.

+\begin{defn} Given a set $\F$ of polynomials on a set $X$ of variables, we say that $X'\subset X$ is an \emph{independent set} of variables if no two variables from $X'$ appear in a single element of $\F$. \end{defn}